SmartWasteCollection/documentation/index.md

 There are also **extraordinary waste** types that are not collected at collection points.
 Instead, they must be brought directly to disposal points by citizens.

-The optimization we want to make to the infrastructure is to collect waste from collection points only when necessary, avoiding wasted garbage trucks missions.

-Dumpsters will be provided with sensors in order to identify when they must be emptied.
+With this project the waste collection process will be optimized providing dumpsters with sensors in order to identify when they must be emptied.
+In this way, waste will be collected from collection points only when necessary.

-These sensors will provide information about the state of the dumpster itself, not only about its remaining capacity.
+Even trucks are provided with sensors.
+These sensors allow to share information about entities' state.

 ### Members
 * Martina Baiardi, martina.baiardi4@studio.unibo.it